Covid-19 coronavirus: One new case today; Kiwis 'reluctant' to get tested

 The new case is a woman in her 20s who arrived from Ireland via Dubai on July 24.
 She was staying at the Rydges Hotel in Rotorua and has since been transferred to Auckland for quarantine.

-Health Minister Chris Hipkins says testing in the community was not seeing the numbers overall they wanted to see.
+Hipkins says testing in the community was not at the point the Government wanted.

 "People are reluctant to be tested," Hipkins said.